 Social Justice and Impact Litigation Team

 The Office of the County Counsel’s Social Justice and Impact Litigation Team (“Impact Team”) litigates high-impact cases, drafts innovative local ordinances, and develops new policies and programs to advance the County’s goal of achieving social and economic justice for all its residents and to promote local, state, and national public policy reform.
-Impact Team attorneys also provide a broad range of legal advice to County agencies and defend the County in select cases implicating the County’s ability to provide critical safety-net services and protect public health.
+Impact Team attorneys also provide a broad range of legal advice to County departments and defend the County in select cases implicating the County’s ability to provide critical safety net services to vulnerable residents or otherwise serve the public.

-The Impact Team’s recent cases include one of the nation’s first lawsuits to hold drug companies accountable for their role in creating the opioid epidemic; a lawsuit alleging that Intuit, the maker of TurboTax, deceived low-income taxpayers into paying for tax preparation products Intuit promised would be free; and litigation to ensure that federal policies targeting immigrants, undermining healthcare services, and threatening vulnerable communities are permanently enjoined or otherwise rescinded.
-Members of the Impact Team have also been involved in litigation to defend and enforce the County Health Officer’s orders and directives related to COVID-19 as well as a wide range of other litigation to protect County residents and ensure that the County can effectively serve the community.
-Descriptions of high-profile cases litigated by the Impact Team can be found at http://www.sccgov.org/HighProfileLitigation.
+The Impact Team’s cases in the last few years have included the nation’s first lawsuit to hold drug companies accountable for their role in creating the opioid epidemic; a lawsuit alleging that Intuit, the maker of TurboTax, deceived low-income taxpayers into paying for services Intuit promised would be free; and litigation to ensure that federal policies targeting immigrants, undermining healthcare services, and threatening vulnerable communities were permanently blocked.
+Members of the Impact Team have also been involved in litigation to defend and enforce the County Health Officer’s orders related to COVID-19 and other litigation to protect County residents and ensure that the County can effectively serve the community.

-The Impact Team also has an active amicus practice, and has authored amicus briefs in cases defending the rights of immigrants and LGBTQ people, preserving access to contraception, opposing litigation aimed at invalidating the Affordable Care Act, and protecting voting rights, among many others.
-In addition, the Impact Team works on a range of policy initiatives related to issues such as pay equity, bail reform, LGBTQ rights, immigrant rights, public health, homelessness, and environmental health.
-The Impact Team also has a partnership with Stanford Law School through which students and faculty collaborate with Impact Team attorneys to develop and assist with litigation, policy, and other initiatives through a course practicum.
+The Impact Team also has an active amicus practice and has authored amicus briefs in cases protecting access to a drug used in medication abortions, defending the rights of immigrants, opposing litigation aimed at invalidating the Affordable Care Act, and protecting voting rights, among many others.
+It also regularly participates in legislative and regulatory processes and works on a range of policy initiatives related to issues such as pay equity, criminal justice, civil rights, public health, and homelessness.
+The Impact Team also has a partnership with Stanford Law School through which students collaborate with Impact Team attorneys to develop and assist with litigation, policy, and other initiatives through a course practicum.

 Additional information about the Social Justice and Impact Litigation Team is available at www.sccgov.org/ImpactSection.

-The Fellow will also gain exposure to a broad array of local government practice areas though projects and assignments with other sections of the Office, such as the health and hospital, human services, public safety and justice, code enforcement, finance and government operations, and environment and land use teams.
+The Fellow will also gain exposure to a broad array of local government practice areas though projects and assignments with other sections of the Office, such as the health and hospital; human services; public safety and justice; community protection; finance, government operations, and technology; and environment and land use teams.
 These projects may involve researching and drafting memoranda for the Board of Supervisors, providing legal advice to County agencies, and assisting with other litigation matters.